Dark Side of the Moon in Darxination

 “Enough.
 This isn’t doing you any good.”

-Paul hugged her warmly and she complied, defeated.
+Paul hugged her, and Carola complied, defeated.
 He kissed her.
 She complied.
 Tiny red lights were flickering on the music console.
 At the back of her mind, music was sighing away.
-She sent a ripple of love to the silenced electronic equipment on the opposite wall, which multiplied and rolled further away toward all the electronic equipment in the world.
+She sent a ripple of love to the silenced electronic equipment on the opposite wall.
+It multiplied and rolled worldwide to all electronic equipment existent.

-Then, quite strangely, those same ripples of love came back toward Paul.
+Then, strange, those same ripples of love came back toward Paul.
 She felt like bathing there, inside the circle of his powerful arms.
-She offered her tongue — the ultimate carnal materiality.
+Carola offered her tongue — the ultimate carnal materiality.